 7 Things to Pack when Teaching Abroad

-We’ve all packed for holidays and most of us have moved house at one point or another at least once.
+We’ve all packed for holidays and most of us have moved to a new home at one point or another.
 But moving internationally to an international school job requires a different type of packing that sits right between the two.
 Here's a list of 7 things you might want to bring with you.

 - The Right Clothes.
 International schools are usually fee-paying and they expect a level of professionalism mixed with cultural sensitivity.
 Err on the side of dressing up rather than dressing down but keep it professional never, ever sexy at work.
 Check on your school’s policy on obvious tattoos and body/facial piercings.
 In many parts of the world ‘the clothes make the man’ is the norm so check with your school about expectations.
 Yet don’t panic and over pack.
 Clothes that are more in line with local sensibilities such as long skirts and tops for women in the Middle East can often be bought and or can be tailor-made for lower costs there than at home.